cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Output:
 - KE2, A KE2 structure
 - client_info, optional and unauthenticated application-specific information sent by the client
-- expected_client_mac, pre-computed mac of the full transcript expected in KE3
-- session_key, the shared session secret.
-This MUST NOT be used under any circumstance if the client_mac in the upcoming KE3 message doesn't match the pre-computed expected_client_mac.

 Steps:
 1. server_nonce = random(Nn)